benmvp/slides/2023/ato/nextjs.md

   - But if the data was mostly static, it'd be overkill & a sub-optimal render experience
 - In general SSR is good for pages that either...
   - 1/ Have data that could change with every render
-  - 2/ Or have user-specific content
+  - 2/ Or the page is mostly user-specific content
   - So think search results, checkout flows, etc

 =====